Low-energy spin excitations of the frustrated ferromagnetic $J_1$-$J_2$ chain material linarite, PbCuSO$_4$(OH)$_2$, in applied magnetic fields $\mathbf{H} \parallel b$ axis: Introduction

 \section{Introduction}

 Low-dimensional quantum magnetic systems are fascinating subjects of study both from an experimental as well as from a theoretical point of view.
-For experimental studies on such magnetic model systems, in particular the material class of copper oxides plays an important role.
+For experimental studies, in particular the material class of copper oxides plays an important role.
 Here, the copper ions carry a spin $S = 1/2$ and the magnetic exchange dominantly arises from superexchange via the oxygen orbitals.
-The exchange interactions can be of a competing nature, in which case magnetic frustration may arise in these materials~\cite{Lacroix2011}.
-Such systems can host a multitude of exotic ground states with highly interesting spin dynamics (see for instance Refs.~\cite{Broholm2020,Rule2011,Janson2016,Yoshida2017,Zhang2020}).
+The exchange interactions can be of a competing nature and magnetic frustration may arise~\cite{Lacroix2011} leading to a multitude of exotic ground states with highly interesting spin dynamics (see for instance Refs.~\cite{Broholm2020,Rule2011,Yoshida2017,Zhang2020}).

 More specifically, in (quasi) one-dimensional systems, magnetic frustration can occur due to competing exchange interactions along a spin chain when there is also a relevant next-nearest neighbor exchange $J_2$ in addition to the nearest neighbor exchange $J_1$.
 The corresponding Hamiltonian reads